opensafely-core/job-runner/DEVELOPERS.md

 OpenSAFELY-compliant project under execution and the git branch.
 The workspace also acts as a kind of namespace for partitioning outputs of its jobs.
-Jobs can also target a specific database (such as in the case of TPP whether to use the database that include type-1-opt-outs).
+Jobs can also target a specific database (such as in the case of TPP whether to use the database that includes type-1-opt-outs).

 An OpenSAFELY-compliant repo must provide a `project.yaml` file which describes how a requested job should be converted into a command (& arguments)